 How to make your own CV skill tree in Emberly

-I have made a step-by-step guide for you to create your own CV skill tree in Emberly.
+I have made a two-step guide for you to create your own CV skill tree in Emberly.

 If you are new to Emberly, don't worry.
-It's free to use, and I will cover all the basics in this article.
+It's free to use, and I will cover all the basics in this guide.

-Now you can start adding your topics and skills to the tree.
+New Map button to create a new map.
+Now you can start adding your topics and skills to your tree.

 There is no right or wrong here.
 How your tree will look depends on your background and the position you are applying for.
 My tip is to just start adding skills.
 Things are easy to move around, so your tree will get better and better by trial and error.